GalvanizeOpenSource/100-ds-problems/100-problems.md

 1. Read the leaderboard for [Super Metroid](http://deertier.com/Leaderboard/AnyPercentRealTime) completion times into a data frame.

 1. Using the leaderboards for [Ocarina of Time](http://zeldaspeedruns.com/leaderboards/oot/any), scrape data and then plot the progression of the world record over time.
-That is, for each possible day, calculate the fasted submitted time up to that day.
-Note that the leaderboard itself does not contain all submitted times, only the fasted submitted time for each user.
+That is, for each possible day, calculate the fastest submitted time up to that day.
+Note that the leaderboard itself does not contain all submitted times, only the fastest submitted time for each user.
 Following the hyperlink for each user in the leaderboard table will show you all the times submitted for that user, some of which may have stood as a world record in the past.